Persistence

 Implementing the saver and loader

-The saver needs to implement the interface IStateMachineSaver<TState>.
 The state machine will then call your saver and pass it the current state and a dictionary containing the history states (key = id of super state, value = id of this super state's last active state).
-If there is no current state (the state machine is not started yet), no call to save the current state will be made.
-Also, only super states with a last active state are contained in the dictionary.
-Super states that were never visited and therefore have no last active state are omitted.

-The saver gets the current state in an Initializable.
+.
 Only if the state machine was once started, the initializable will contain the current state; otherwise it will be not initialized.

 Only super states with a last active state are contained in the dictionary.
 Super states that were never visited and therefore have no last active state are omitted.